-The Compensation Committee Charter provides for the Compensation Committee to oversee RPM's compensation programs and, in consultation with the Chief Executive Officer, develop and recommend to the Board of Directors an appropriate compensation and benefits philosophy and strategy for RPM.
-The Compensation Committee consists of four independent Directors who are appointed to the Compensation Committee by, and report to, the entire Board of Directors.
+The Compensation Committee Charter provides for the Compensation Committee to oversee RPM's compensation programs and, in consultation with the Chief Executive Officer and the President and Chief Operating Officer, develop and recommend to the Board of Directors an appropriate compensation and benefits philosophy and strategy for RPM.
+The Compensation Committee consists of three independent Directors who are appointed to the Compensation Committee by, and report to, the entire Board of Directors.
 Each member of the Compensation Committee qualifies as a "non-employee director" within the definition of Rule 16b-3 under the Exchange Act, as an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code, and as an "independent" director under the rules of the NYSE.
 The Compensation Committee Charter is available on our website at www.rpminc.com.